On this page

 • Quarterly

-With these presets, see when users are most likely to engage with the guide or survey and if engagement changes after, for example, a new product release.
+Use these presets to find when users are most likely to engage with the guide or survey, and whether engagement changes after a new product release.

 Date range selection